kevinulis/CPE487-FinalProject/README.md

 ## Attachments needed

+- VGA-capable monitor, or a VGA-to-HDMI converter to see video output
-- Nothing other than the board, as the bat and game state is controlled by the buttons on the board, and game status is on the display.
+- Nexys A7-100T board, the bat and game state is controlled by the buttons on the board, and game status is on the display.

 ## Modifications done to Lab 6 base code